 Health, wellbeing & recovery

-NOAH is a place of transformation and breakfast or lunch at the Day Centre can be the start of that journey away from poverty.
-Many of the people who come to us for help are not registered with a doctor and yet their health is often poor.
-We have built up a close relationship with our local GPs who run surgeries on site twice a week.
+NOAH is a place of transformation and lunch can be the start of that journey away from poverty.
+Many of the people who come to us for help are not registered with a doctor and so their health is often poor.
+We have built up a close relationship with our local Nurse and GPs who run surgeries on site three times a week.

-The mobile dentistry also visits every week to help improve people’s oral hygiene.
-Homelessness can have a devastating effect on people’s teeth and living with tooth decay and toothache every day will overshadow everything else you try to achieve.
+The mobile dentistry also visits alternate weeks to help improve people’s oral hygiene.
+Homelessness can have a devastating effect on people’s teeth and living with tooth decay and toothache every day can overshadow everything else you try to achieve.